p2irc/UDA4POC/README.md

 The annotated dataset linked in this repository is based on Global Wheat Dataset (GWD) [[2]](#2).
 GWD is a subset of the dataset presented in the Kaggle wheat head detection competition.
 The dataset comes with bounding box annotations for each wheat head.
 We took 67 images from the GWD dataset and made dot annotations for spikelets.
-The dataset can be found at https://doi.org/10.6084/m9.figshare.12652973.v3 If you used this dataset, please cite the following works
+The dataset can be found at https://doi.org/10.6084/m9.figshare.12652973.v3

+If you use this dataset, please cite the following works

 	@inproceedings{ayalew2020unsupervised,
 	  author={Tewodros W. Ayalew, Jordan R. Ubbens, and Ian Stavness},